One of the major talking points in modern-day boxing is the relevance of Pound for Pound amongst the fighters.

 A regular feature on most outlets in the sport, P4P causes hot debates with fans.
-Many have opinions on what formula should be used to decide who is the best fighter on the planet regardless of weight class.
+Many have opinions on what formula gets used to decide who is the best fighter on the planet regardless of weight class.

-So WBN decided to go back in time to when the sport began to move away from crowning one sole and recognisable face in the separated weight divisions.
-To give a definitive rundown of who really was number one throughout the decades.
+So WBN decided to go back when the sport began to move away from crowning one sole and recognizable face in the separate weight divisions.
+To give a definitive rundown of who was number one throughout the decades.

-Beginning in 1970, unified welterweight champion Jose Napoles gets the nod on the back of his two victories over Curtis Cokes and an impressive performance against Emile Griffith.
-Those three triumphs saw Napoles named Fighter of the Year for 1969 which he cemented in February of 1970 with a 15th round stoppage of Ernie Lopez.
+In 1970, unified welterweight champion Jose Napoles got the nod on his two victories over Curtis Cokes and an impressive performance against Emile Griffith.
+Those three triumphs saw Napoles named Fighter of the Year for 1969, which he cemented in February of 1970 with a 15th round stoppage of Ernie Lopez.

 Frazier stayed at the helm until January 1973 when running into a formidable George Foreman.
 ‘Big George’ overhauled the slugger with a knockout win that put fear into the boxing world.

-Muhammad Ali’s ‘Rumble in the Jungle’ ‘rope-a-dope’ shock placed him as the Pound for Pound champ for the first time in his career.
-A reign that would last over four years until ‘The Greatest’ himself was beaten by underdog Leon Spinks.
+Muhammad Ali’s ‘Rumble in the Jungle ‘rope-a-dope’ shock placed him as the Pound for Pound champ for the first time in his career.
+A reign would last over four years until ‘The Greatest’ himself lost to underdog Leon Spinks.

 ‘Hands of Stone’ Roberto Duran then enjoyed a brief time in the seat before Ali regained the world crown for an unprecedented third spell by avenging his loss to Spinks.

-Due to age and plenty of hard fights, Ali’s career began to decline quickly.
+Due to age and plenty of brutal fights, Ali’s career began to decline quickly.
 It was back to Duran to lead the boxing world into the new decade.